At a Glance

 - Join the CommUnity - your community of customers and UT experts here to help one another and discuss best practices

 As an Admin, you have the ability to view and manage testing usage, which varies based on your license type.
 Testing usage is a measure of how much of the UserTesting Platform is used on the subscription.
-To navigate to the viewing and management area for usage and usage reporting, go to your Settings, and then onto the Usage and History tab.
+To navigate to the viewing and management area for usage and usage reporting, go to your Account Settings, and then onto the Usage and History tab.
 Here, you will be able to see an overview of your testing usage, as well as the following items for each license type:

 - Tests ordered